dmsurti/cl-3d-asset-kit/README.md

 1. Start Lispworks.

-2. In the listenera, load the Lispworks OpenGL bindings.
+2. In the listener, load the Lispworks OpenGL bindings.
 Ensure the path to your Lispworks installation is correct.

 ```
  (load "/Applications/LispWorks\ 8.0\ \(64-bit\)/Library/lib/8-0-0-0/examples/opengl/load")
 ```

-3. Clone this repo to your `quicklisp/local-projects`.
+3. Clone this repository to your `quicklisp/local-projects`.

 4. In the listener, now load this project.